AtzoriMarco/InSituPackage/README.md

 ```

-2) In *makenek*, add paraview as optional compiler flag for the C compiler only:
+2) In *makenek*, add paraview in the optional compiler flags for the C compiler only:

 ```bash
 FFLAGS="-I./inc_src -g"